My car licence

 Driving is one of the riskiest daily activities that you'll do so, preparing yourself and your vehicle is vital.

-Unfortunately, it's true.
 Drivers under the age of 25 are more likely to be involved in a road crash.
-Read the Safer Drivers section of this website to find out why and how to be prepared.
+Read the Safe Driving tips for young drivers section to find out why and how to be prepared.

-And, it's a good idea to read The Driver's Handbook... especially the section on road safety, which explains your responsibilities as a driver.
+Alternatively, you can read the Driver's Handbook…. especially the section on road safety, which explains your responsibilities as a driver.

 Know and follow the rules